 Today, the Socotran are almost completely Muslim.
-Approximately half of them belong to the Shi'ite Zaydis sect, which is quite fanatical and rigid in its form.
-Most of the Zaydis are warriors and perceive all wars to be a manifestation of Jihad (a Muslim "holy war" or crusade against infidels).
+Approximately half belong to the Shi'ite Zaydis sect, which is quite fanatical and rigid in its form.
+Most of the Zaydis are warriors and perceive all wars to be a manifestation of Jihad (a Muslim holy war or crusade against infidels).
 They take their name from Zayd, who first established a state south of the Caspian Sea, and died in 864 AD.
 Zaydis reject all forms of Sufism (a mystic sect of Islam).
 The remaining Socotran are either Sunni Muslim or (to a minor extent) Ismailis.

 Though their beliefs are based mainly in Islam they have, until recent years, been very low key on that.
 Influences from the mainland, which is more fundamental, have changed the way people practice their beliefs.
 Women wear the lithma or the black burka which they did not do some years ago.
 However, the women in isolated mountain villages are more relaxed and wear the typical bright colors.